-To explore Fe oxidation kinetics and P immobilization during exfiltration on anaerobic groundwater to surface water we calculated the mean transit time of the exfiltrated groundwater in the reservoirs from the reservoir discharge and the reservoir volume according Eq.
+To explore Fe oxidation kinetics and P immobilization during exfiltration on anaerobic groundwater into surface water we calculated the mean transit time of the exfiltrated groundwater in the reservoirs from the reservoir discharge and the reservoir volume according to Eq.
 (3).
-The reservoir discharge, and therefore, the groundwater inflow into the reservoirs showed an decrease from winter to summer (Van der Velde et al., 2010).
-The reservoir volumes decreased as well but to a lesser extent than the reservoir volume (Supplement S1).
+The reservoir discharge, and therefore the groundwater inflow into the reservoirs, showed an decrease from winter to summer (Van der Velde et al., 2010).
+The reservoir volumes decreased as well but to a lesser extent than the reservoir discharge (Supplement S1).
 This resulted in an increase of the mean transit time of the water in the reservoirs.
-The transit time varied between 2 and 6 days during the period November 2007-March 2008 (Fig. 5) with longer transit times during relatively short, drier periods and transit times shorter than 2 days during the intensive discharge peaks.
-From April 2008 to December 2008 the variation in transit time was larger compared to the period November 2007-March 2008.
-Transit times longer than 8 days were common in the period from April 2008 to December 2008.
-During dry periods the transit time increased gradually up to 20 days.
-Precipitation events following these dryer periods reduced the transit time immediately to a few days.
-During five events in the summer of 2008 reservoir 1 felt dry and, therefore, no transit time could be calculated.
+The mean transit time varied between 2 and 6 days during the period November 2007-March 2008 (Fig. 5) with longer mean transit times during relatively short, drier periods and mean transit times shorter than 2 days during the intensive discharge peaks.
+From April 2008 to December 2008 the variation in mean transit time was larger compared to the period November 2007-March 2008.
+Mean transit times longer than 8 days were common in the period from April 2008 to December 2008.
+During dry periods the mean transit time increased gradually up to 20 days.
+Precipitation events following these drier periods reduced the mean transit time immediately to a few days.
+During five events in the summer of 2008 reservoir 1 went dry and, therefore, no transit time could be calculated.

-5 4 Discussion
+4 Discussion

-4.1 Behavior of Fe
+4.1 Behaviour of Fe